 2) APPLY A REPRODUCTIVE JUSTICE LENS TO THE CASE OF MS. G

 Do some research about the case of Ms. G, featured in the lesson on reproductive justice.
 Is Ms. G’s case a question of reproductive rights or reproductive justice, or both?
 Explain your response.
-Make sure to include references to assigned resources and lessons from the module.

 Note: you may wish to refer to additional resources, such as this report from Asian Communities for Reproductive Justice, or the Women’s Earth Alliance and Native Youth Sexual Health Network’s report, featured in Module 4 and posted to eClass.